-Author has written 52 stories for Rugrats/All Grown Up!, Cartoon X-overs, Arthur, Peanuts, Simpsons, Seinfeld, Kim Possible, Phineas and Ferb, WordGirl, Misc.
-Cartoons, Replacements, Lilo & Stitch, Wild Kratts, Martha Speaks, Randy Cunningham: 9th Grade Ninja, and Gravity Falls.
+Author has written 54 stories for Rugrats/All Grown Up!, Cartoon X-overs, Arthur, Peanuts, Simpsons, Seinfeld, Kim Possible, Phineas and Ferb, WordGirl, 7D, Replacements, Lilo & Stitch, Wild Kratts, Martha Speaks, Randy Cunningham: 9th Grade Ninja, Gravity Falls, and Penn Zero: Part-Time Hero.

 My favorite shows include the Simpsons, Thundercats, Danny Phantom, Teenage Mutant Ninja Turtles (old and new), Total Drama Island, the Replacements, and many others.